MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 # Monitor desktop flow queues

 As you scale the automations in your business, you might need an easy way to ensure that competing desktop flows are running according to their business priority.
-Monitor, manage and visualize all your queued desktop flow runs in just one location.
-Desktop flow queues can be used whether your target device is a machine, machine group.
+Monitor, manage, and visualize all your queued desktop flow runs in just one location.
+Desktop flow queues can be used whether your target device is a machine or machine group.

 ## Setting a priority